NFL draft prospect countdown, No. 27: Evan Engram

 There are the typical issues under this heading, for a soon-to-be rookie: Engram has to continue to refine his routes and will need to be more aggressive against physical DBs.
 Almost all of the challenge projecting him to the next level, though, comes in figuring out exactly where his NFL team will play him.

-Player comp: Jordan Reed
+NFL player comparison: Jordan Reed